GiftSpring Case Study

 Using my low-fidelity wireframes as a reference, I placed them into Sketch and created mid-fidelity wireframes.

-Methods: Screener, Testing Script, Affinity Map, InVision Prototype
+Methods: Screener, Testing Script, Affinity Map, Prototype in InVision

-I brought my mid-fidelity wireframes into InVision so I could share the mid-fidelity prototype with users.
+I brought my mid-fidelity wireframes into InVision so I could share a prototype with users.
 You can view a video of this prototype below.

 Before I began user testing, I created a screener to ensure that the selected users were a good fit for my research goals.
 You can read the screener here.
 I created a script with 5 tasks for users.
 You can read the user test script here.
 The test focused on these 5 tasks: